maxradians/the-DIE/README.md

 2. Game loop (Selecting players as the Die or the hunted, loading maps, starting & ending rounds, win conditions, etc.)
 3. 4 maps (Warehouse, Haunted Mansion, School, Infiltration)
 4. Spectating (Though there may be bugs as this was just added)
+5. 100% Lua (what Roblox's scripting language is)

 **HOW DO I LAUNCH THIS??**